thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-09-06-emopy-emotional-expression-toolkit.markdown

 ## The Origins of EmoPy

-The EmoPy toolkit was created as part of [ThoughtWorks Arts](http://thoughtworksarts.io/), a program which incubates artists investigating intersections of technology and society.
+The EmoPy toolkit was created as part of [Thoughtworks Arts](http://thoughtworksarts.io/), a program which incubates artists investigating intersections of technology and society.
 Our development team supported the [artist-in-residence Karen Palmer](https://thoughtworksarts.io/bio/karen-palmer/) to create a new version her [interactive film experience, RIOT](https://thoughtworksarts.io/projects/riot/).

 RIOT positions viewers first-person in an installation space watching a video unfold in front of them.
 A dangerous riot is in progress, and viewers meet filmed characters, including looters and riot police.
 Each viewer's facial expressions are recorded and analyzed via a webcam, which feeds into EmoPy as the movie unfolds.